bjvalmaseda-dev/ce-api/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is an API to support the application created for the React Developer technical test for Cuban Enginner.
+This is an API to support the application created for the React Developer technical test for Cuban Engineer.
 This permit save in a MongoDB all the task, this API support the following actions:

 * Create a task
 * Update a task